 5. Not using project management tools

-It’s important to use project management tools so you know where the project is and to ensure it is on track to meet the deadline.
-There are many tools out there which will give a good visual representation of a project and how its tasks are progressing.
+It’s important to use project management tools so you can ensure the project is on track to meet the deadline.
+There are many tools available which give a good visual representation of a project and its progression

 6. Failure to adjust

 Even with careful planning and an established strategy, things do go wrong.
 It’s important not to let the “fear of failure” take over when a project goes downhill.
 Instead focus on creating a culture of transparent and truthful reporting, which will provide key stakeholders with the information they need for timely decision making.
 In this scenario, if a strategically important project were to go wrong, the business will be able to set it back on the path to success by adjusting the budget, resources or delivery expectations in line with the information provided by reporting.

 With multiple projects running at once it’s almost impossible for one person to try and stay on top of everything.
 CIOs need to know how to delegate and ask the right questions of their project managers.

 For some companies, it may be beneficial to outsource the project management function.
 This can be especially suited to businesses with low staff numbers, lack the right project management experience or have cash flow constraints.

 External project managers can bring a level of objectivity to the role which can be highly valuable.
 Especially when it comes to setting project outcomes and deliverables and ensuring business requirements are met.
 It can also be cost-effective, as you’re hiring someone with the right experience for a specific project rather than a full-time resource.